Loading...

 Use Natural Nut Butter

-Instead of jelly, spread a thin layer of natural almond or peanut butter on your toast.
-These spreads are lower in sugar and provide healthy fats and protein.
+Instead of jelly, try spreading natural almond or peanut butter on your toast.
+These provide healthy fats and protein, which can help stabilize blood sugar levels.

-Use unsweetened almond or soy milk in your coffee instead of regular milk.
-These alternatives can have a smaller impact on blood sugar levels.
+Use unsweetened almond milk or soy milk in your coffee instead of regular milk.
+These alternatives can have a lower impact on blood sugar levels.

 Stay Hydrated